-MASTER DEGREE PROGRAM
+MASTER DEGREE PROGRAM IN MECHANICAL ENGINEERING

-Master of Engineering M.Eng.
+: Master of Engineering : M.Eng.

-The applicant must hold a Bachelor's Degree in Mechanical Engineering or related fields and meet the Graduate School requirements.
+The applicant must hold a Bachelor's Degree in Mechanical Engineering or related fields and meet the Graduate School requirements based on the regulations governing the study in Chulalongkorn University's Graduate School, 2018.